Articles | Volume 20, issue 5

 Short summary

-The ocean buffers human-caused climate change by taking up excess heat from the atmosphere.
+The ocean buffers human-induced climate change by taking up excess heat from the atmosphere.
 In this study, we use an ensemble of global climate models to study the physical processes which set the efficiency at which this heat is stored in the ocean.
-We reconcile previous attempts at explaining controls on this efficiency and find that Southern Ocean stratification is a key model property due to its influence on the local overturning circulation and its connection to the subpolar North Atlantic.
+We reconcile previous attempts to explain controls on this efficiency and find that Southern Ocean stratification is a key model property due to its influence on the local overturning circulation and its connection to the subpolar North Atlantic.

 Short summary